Mykolaua1986/cash_bills_distribution/README.md

 dataframe: cantains bills distribution for each amount
 dictionary: amount of used bills for each denominations
 dictionary: amount of left bills for each denominations
-dictionary: amount of needed bills, which are not available in stock, for each denominations
+dictionary: amount of needed bills, which are not available in stock, for each of denominations
 integer: sum, which is impossibly to hand out because of the lack of bills
 integer: sum, which is impossibly to hand out because of absence of needed denomination in input list